jollege/ngprox1/README.md

 # Nginx config
-The nginx image `ellvtr/ngrout` is based on the official `nginx` image and built from the Dockerfile in `./ngrout/Dockerfile`.
+The nginx image `ellvtr/ngrout` is based on the official `nginx` image and built from the Dockerfile in `./ngrout/Dockerfile` - using `./ngrout/build.sh` for quick image build.

 It currently uses the config in `./ngrout/config/nginx.conf` and `sites-available/app1` which has the following server